technofocus-pte/agntpwrdbsnsprcsatmtndepth/Labguides/Lab 5/Lab 5 - Build an agent flow with natural language.md

     given below that describes what you want the flow to do in everyday language.
 Then select **Submit**.

-     **Prompt:** When an item is created in SharePoint Vacation list, send me an email to approve or reject the vacation request
+     **Prompt:** !!When an item is created in SharePoint Vacation list, send me an email to approve or reject the vacation request!!

      ![](./media/image2.png)